Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 Unlike beginners, experienced athletes often choose protein blends with additives that enhance the effect:

-• BCAA (Branched Chain Amino Acids): Helps maintain muscle mass during intense workouts.
+• BCAA (branched-chain amino acids): help maintain muscle mass during intense workouts.

 • Glutamine: promotes rapid muscle recovery and strengthens the immune system.